 Each one of these factors must be addressed in order to achieve full correction.
 Otherwise, the best case scenario is just a short-term fix.

-Because if you want to prevent more significant problems from occurring down the road, or from having a relapse of sciatica pain in the future, correcting the core problems in your body is recommended.
+If you want to prevent more significant problems from occurring down the road, or from having a relapse of sciatica pain in the future, correcting the core problems in your body is necessary.